List of modern great powers: Russia (1703–)

 The Russian Empire formed from what was the Tsardom of Russia under Peter the Great.
-Peter fought numerous wars and expanded an already vast empire into a major European power.
-In 1703, he moved the capital from Moscow to the new model city of Saint Petersburg, which was largely built according to Western design.
+Peter fought numerous wars and expanded an already vast empire, making it a major European power.
+In 1703, he moved the capital from Moscow to the new model city of Saint Petersburg, which was largely built in the Western style.
 This would be the turning point of a series of major reforms he would gradually enact in Russia, aiming to transform the country into a westernized, major player on the world stage.
 He led a cultural revolution that replaced some of the traditionalist and medieval social and political mores with a modern, scientific, Western-oriented, and rationalist system.
 His victory over Sweden in the Great Northern War in 1721 saw Russia being recognized as a great power, dominating the Baltic region.
 The Empire was officially proclaimed after the war, with Peter becoming the first Emperor of Russia.

 Empresses Elizabeth and Catherine the Great presided over a golden age; in the late 17th century, they expanded the state by conquest, colonization, and diplomacy, while continuing Peter I's policy of modernization along Western European lines.
 Emperor Alexander I played a major role in defeating Napoleon's ambitions to control Europe, as well as constituting the short-lived Holy Alliance of conservative eastern European monarchies.
-Russia further expanded to the west, south and east, becoming one of the most powerful European empires of the time.
+Russia further expanded to the west, south, and east, becoming one of the most powerful European empires of the time.
 Its victories in the Russo-Turkish Wars were checked by defeat in the Crimean War (1853–1856), which led to a period of reform and intensified expansion in Central Asia.
 Following these conquests, Russia's territories spanned across Eurasia, with its western borders ending in eastern Poland, and its eastern borders ending in Alaska.
 By the end of the 19th century, the area of the empire was about 22800000 km2, or almost 1/6 of the Earth's landmass; its only rival in size at the time was the British Empire.
 The majority of the population lived in European Russia.
-More than 100 different ethnic groups lived in the Russian Empire, with ethnic Russians composing about 45% of the population.
+More than 100 ethnic groups lived in the Russian Empire, with Russians comprising about 45% of the population.
 Emperor Alexander II initiated numerous reforms, most dramatically the emancipation of all 23 million serfs in 1861.